AntonGepting/semiservermgr-py/README.md

 ## License

-tmux_interface is licensed under the MIT license.
+semiservermgr is licensed under the MIT license.
 Please read the license file in this repository for more information.